isakro/meso_patterns/README.md

     ├── gis_output
     │   ├── site_data.csv             # Result of GIS analysis for sites.
     │   └── sample_data.csv           # Result of GIS analysis for random sample locations.
-    │   └── maps                      # Folder with precompiled maps for visualisation.
+    │   └── maps                      # Holds precompiled maps for visualisation.
     ├── r
     │   ├── meso_patterns.Rproj       # RStudio project (open this first when running the script).
     │   ├── analysis.r                # Main R script.
     │   └── functions
     │       ├── functions.r           # Functions for analysis.r
     │       └── plot_functions.r      # Functions for analysis.r used to unpack and plot results.
-    ├── figures                       # Folder holding all final figures used in the text.
+    ├── figures                       # Holds all final figures used in the text.
-    └── latex                         # Folder holding raw article PDF and associated LaTeX files.
+    └── latex                         # Holds raw article PDF and associated LaTeX files.

 ### 2. GIS and Python